enaon/ninebot-one-nRF52/p8-nb/README.md

 using the app, you will upload three files,

-first a custom app that will replace the vbootloader of the p8,
+first a custom app that will replace the bootloader of the p8,

 then file that will upload yet another bottloader, this time compatible with espruino image linked bellow, made by fanoush